Are You Prepared with Pet Insurance?

 Pet health insurance programs should comply with the following guidelines:

-Require a veterinarian/client/patient relationship in which the veterinarian monitors health maintenance of the animal.
+Require a veterinarian/client/patient relationship in which the veterinarian monitors the health maintenance of the animal.

-Be acceptable to organized veterinary associations, individual veterinarians, insurance providers, the animal owning public, and others interested and involved in promoting the welfare and well being of animals.
+Be acceptable to organize veterinary associations, individual veterinarians, insurance providers, the animal-owning public, and others interested and involved in promoting the welfare and well-being of animals.